 Those who know me best (or have been paying attention) know that although I’m Seattle’s biggest fan, I was born and raised in pseudo-Bavaria: Leavenworth.
-Like many who move away from the eastside of the mountain early in life, I’m bringing my footprint back to the valley with a vacation home – and in doing so, I’ve found that my little hometown continues to just get better – particularly where food is involved!
+Like many who move away from the eastside of the mountain early in life, I’m bringing my footprint back to the valley and I’ve found that my little hometown continues to just get better – particularly where food is involved!

 Leavenworth may be best known as a gateway for adventure, as it sits smack-dab at the base of the Cascade mountains with rushing rivers, miles of trails and views that take your breath away.
 But there’s more to Leavenworth than the outdoors.
 More restaurants are now focusing on local farms to compliment the Bavarian experience.

 Sure, there’s still the same abundance of shopping that I recall from my childhood (hats? steins? knick-knacks anyone?), but I’m finally seeing a hopeful trend towards food and drink.
 And you know those are two of my favorite things, right?
-Having spent my teenage years in a dirndl hawking weinerschnitzel and sauerkraut at town’s landmark Edelweiss restaurant, I’m delighted to see a trend for local, sustainable options – with most at an affordable price (according to my west-of-the-mountains food gauge).
+Having spent my teenage years in a dirndl delivering weinerschnitzel and sauerkraut at town’s landmark Edelweiss restaurant to hungry travelers, I’m delighted to see a trend for local, sustainable options – with most at an affordable price (according to my west-of-the-mountains food gauge).
 So as a PSA to friends and traveling followers, I’ve listed (in no particular order) a trove of delicious opportunities in Washington’s German village.